GeoTheo06/Text-Based-Game-Cpp/README.md

 # Text-Based-Game-Cpp

 ## Description
 This is a text-based combat game where you play as a character battling different enemies.
 The objective of the game is to defeat all enemies and earn points.
 As you progress, enemies will become stronger and harder to defeat.
 You can use different attack moves to defeat enemies, and you have a shield to defend yourself.
-After each battle, your shield will be restored, and your stats will improved.
+After each battle, your shield will be restored, and your stats will improve.

 ## Technologies Used
 This project is implemented in C++, and it runs on the console.
 The project uses the following libraries: